HusnainRazaGhaffar/certified-kubernetes-administrator-course/docs/03-Scheduling/08-Node-Selectors.md

   ```
   $ kubectl label nodes node-1 size=Large
   ```

 ![ln](../../images/ln.PNG)

-- To create a pod definition
+- To apply node selector to the pod, when creating a pod using yaml manifest file, add `NodeSelector` in pod’s definition
   ```
   apiVersion: v1
   kind: Pod